lvgl/lvgl/docs/layouts/flex.rst

   equal.
 Does not apply to ``track_cross_place``.
 - :c:enumerator:`LV_FLEX_ALIGN_SPACE_AROUND`: items are evenly
   distributed in the track with equal space around them.
-Note that visually the spaces aren’t equal, since all the items have equal space on both sides.
+Note that visually the spaces aren't equal, since all the items have equal space on both sides.
 The first item will have one unit of space against the container edge, but two units of space between the next item because that next item has its own spacing that applies.
 Not applies to